Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Introduction

 \section{Introduction}

 The rapid advancement of Large Language Models (LLMs) has revolutionized numerous domains, addressing complex challenges from natural language understanding to code generation and creative content creation \cite{zhao2023survey}.
-As of 2025, the proliferation of LLMs has accelerated dramatically, with over 2 million public models hosted on platforms like Hugging Face, reflecting an exponential growth where training compute doubles every five months \cite{laufer2025anatomymachinelearningecosystem, maslej2025artificialintelligenceindexreport}.
-This high-speed development phase has led to the emergence of various domain-specific LLMs tailored to specialized needs, such as medical models (e.g., BioMedGPT \cite{luo2023biomedgptopenmultimodalgenerative} for clinical diagnostics), financial models (e.g. FinGPT \cite{yang2023fingptopensourcefinanciallarge} for risk assessment and fraud detection), and time-series models (e.g., Chronos \cite{ansari2024chronoslearninglanguagetime} for forecasting in supply chain and energy sectors).
+As of 2025, the proliferation of LLMs has accelerated dramatically, with over 2 million public models hosted on platforms like Hugging Face, reflecting an exponential growth where training compute doubles every five months \cite{laufer2025anatomy, maslej2025artificial}.
+This high-speed development phase has led to the emergence of various domain-specific LLMs tailored to specialized needs, such as medical models (e.g., BioMedGPT \cite{luo2023biomedgpt} for clinical diagnostics), financial models (e.g. FinGPT \cite{yang2023fingpt} for risk assessment and fraud detection), and time-series models (e.g., Chronos \cite{ansari2024chronos} for forecasting in supply chain and energy sectors).
 These innovations enable unprecedented efficiency in solving real-world problems, yet they also introduce challenges in model discovery and adoption within the burgeoning LLM ecosystem.

 The sheer volume of emerging LLMs creates significant barriers for users, including engineers, researchers, and domain experts, who often lack the time to thoroughly evaluate each model's features, details, and suitability for their specific needs \cite{zhao2023survey}.
-With projections estimating over 750 million applications incorporating LLMs by 2025, many users resort to superficial assessments, leading to the premature dismissal of potentially valuable models \cite{banerjee2024vulnerabilitylanguagemodelbenchmarks}.
-The outcome is early exclusion of promising domain-specific models, such as privacy preserving finance and clinical systems before adequate evaluation occurs \cite{zhang2025revolutionizing, Shanmugarasa_2025}.
+In practice, users may rely on superficial or potentially misleading evaluation signals, leading to the premature dismissal of potentially valuable models \cite{banerjee2024vulnerability}.
+The outcome is early exclusion of promising domain-specific models, such as clinical systems, before adequate evaluation occurs \cite{zhang2025revolutionizing}.
+Documentation gaps may also discourage consideration of models intended for privacy-sensitive settings, where risks and safeguards are harder to assess \cite{shanmugarasa2025sok}.
 In industrial settings, this inefficiency not only stifles innovation but also amplifies overhead, as teams waste resources rediscovering or rebuilding capabilities that existing models could provide, underscoring a critical conflict between rapid model proliferation and effective user adoption.